Welcome to Dry Time Kids

-Using the practitioner-assisted approach, which incorporates the use of regular support and a bed wetting alarm, has been shown to work for 77% of children.
+Using the practitioner-assisted approach, which incorporates the use of regular support and a bed wetting alarm, has been shown to work for 92% of children.
 Psychologist clinics such as Dry Time Kids reach higher rates of success with one on one support from a child psychologist.
 Data from the Dry Time Kids Clinic reveals an even higher success rate - 97% of children who completed treatment were dry!

-- Medicare rebates apply, through a GP (or pediatrician) Better Access referral - reducing your out of pocket expenses significantly.
+- Medicare rebates apply, through a GP (or pediatrician) Better Access referral - reducing your out of pocket expenses

 The Dry Time Kids program can work for any child.
 We usually see children between ages 6 to 14 years of age.
 It is drug-free, non-invasive and confidence-building.

 Educational and Developmental Psychologist

-Maria is an Educational and Developmental Psychologist providing treatment of enuresis (bedwetting) in children.
+Maria is an Educational and Developmental Psychologist providing treatment of nocturnal enuresis (bedwetting) in children & adolescents.
 Maria implements a behavioural approach to treating Dry Time Kids clients by offering your child the practitioner assisted bell and pad treatment program.
 Maria also incorporates elements of cognitive behavioural therapy (CBT), solution focused brief therapy and motivational interviewing to ensure your child is given the best chance of overcoming this condition.
-Maria loves working with kids and has over ten years experience working with children, young people and families in schools.
+Maria loves working with kids and has close to 20 years experience working with children, young people, families and schools.